Aditya Narayan: Career

 Narayan released his second Hindi single on his birthday, 6 August titled "Tera Ishq Jee Paaun", starring Yoshika Verma, composed by Arijit Chakraborty and written by Manoj Yadav under the music label T-Series.

 Narayan's first commercially successful single was released in December.
 Titled "Zindagi", the video starred Evgeniia Belousova and had music composed by Harshit Chauhan and written by Prashant Ingole under the music label T-Series.

 In 2016, Narayan was back as host for SaReGaMaPa.
 The grand finale garnered record breaking TRP's and Narayan beat his own record of the most watched Grand Finale back when he was hosting Sa Re Ga Ma Pa Challenge 2009.

 In March, Narayan released his fourth single titled "Mohabbat", composed and written by himself under the music label T-Series.
-It was the first music video to not to feature him in it and also the first single to be composed and written by Narayan.
+It was the first music video not to feature him in it and also the first single to be composed and written by Narayan.
 Both the song and music video under performed.

 In August, Narayan released his fifth single titled "Behka Behka", composed and written by himself under the music label T-Series.
 It was the first music video in India to be shot entirely in reverse and flipped backwards and also the first music video to feature his band, Aditya Narayan & The A Team.

 In December, Narayan released his sixth single titled "Yaara", starring Evgeniia Belousova, composed by Aditya Narayan and written by Prashant Ingole under the music label T-Series.

 In 2017, Narayan hosted the sixth season of Sa Re Ga Ma Pa L'il Champs on Zee TV.
 He also took part in Entertainment Ki Raat on Colors TV.

 In 2018, Narayan yet again hosted another successful season of Sa Re Ga Ma Pa on Zee TV.

 In 2019, he participated in the ninth season of Colors TV popular stunt-based reality show Khatron Ke Khiladi where he ended as the runner-up losing to Punit Pathak.
 In March 2019, he started hosting the third season of singing reality show Rising Star.
 In April and May, he has many episodic appearances in Khatra Khatra Khatra.
 On 2 October, he released another single named "Lillah" on his YouTube channel.
 A music video was released on 7 October, featuring himself and Sushrii Shreya Mishraa.

 In February 2020, Narayan featured in Tony Kakkar and Neha Kakkar's song "Goa Beach".
 In April, Narayan sang "Main Dooba Rahoon".
 In August, Narayan releases another independent single titled "Kyun".
 In September, Aditya Narayan was featured as the lead character as well as the associate director and producer of the Udit Narayan's solo single titled "Tere Bagair".